-The Immersive Learning and Study Abroad Manual covers policies and procedures, including step-by-step guides for researching, applying for, and participating in our programs.
+The Experiential Learning and Study Abroad Manual covers policies and procedures, including step-by-step guides for researching, applying for, and participating in our programs.

 Tips on how to use this document as well as policies and procedures that apply to all immersive learning and study abroad programs.